WinVector/rquery/cran-comments.md

      devtools::revdep()
      character(0)

-Note: "Edgar F. Codd"" and "observable" are both spelled correctly.
+Note: "Edgar F. Codd", "SQL", and "observable" are all spelled correctly.